countvajhula/.emacs.d/README.rst

   git branch -t public origin/public git checkout public

 ..
-[1] This repo uses `straight.el <https://github.com/raxod502/straight.el>`_ for package management, and the :code:`public` branch relies exclusively on publicly accessible package repositories, so it should work out of the box in your environment.
-On the other hand, the :code:`master` branch may use local development versions of package repositories rather than publicly accessible ones and may fail to find those in your environment.
+[1] This repo uses `Straight.el <https://github.com/radian-software/straight.el>`_ for package management, and the :code:`public` branch relies exclusively on publicly accessible package repositories with frozen versions, so it should work out of the box in your environment.
+On the other hand, the :code:`main` branch may use local development versions of package repositories rather than publicly accessible ones and may fail to find those in your environment.

 "License":
 ==========